robdrimmie/imtg/devlog/rmd/project.md

 - associate regions with attributes
   - 20221210 entries hold detail
   - ✅ deal attributes to regions
+  - ✅ impact mob generation
-  - * impact mob generation and loot generation
+  - impact loot generation
 - associate region attributes with tile relationships
   - 20221210 entries touch on it but no specific implementation is described
 - interface